 United States Botanic Garden

-Virtually visit Washington, D.C. to tour the United States Botanic Garden.
+Virtually visit Washington, D.C., to tour the United States Botanic Garden.
 As a museum with living collections, its exhibits, displays, and plants are always changing.
-Learn all about the garden and how it’s developed over the last two centuries.
+Learn all about the garden and how it’s developed over the past two centuries.

 Conservatory of Flowers

 The Conservatory of Flowers in San Francisco offers intimate up-close experiences with rare and endangered plants.
 Go see what treasures await you!

 Book a virtual trip to Chicago and experience the Chicago Botanic Garden.
 Here, you can tour 27 colorful gardens, including the English Walled Garden and Japanese Garden.
 The grounds consist of 385 acres, so there’s quite a bit to see.